plaresmedima/miblab/docs/source/pypa.rst

 Packages
 ########

-A collection of python packages developed to fill gaps in the python ecosystem.
+Python packages developed and maintained by miblab.

 .. grid:: 1 1 2 2